ClientSDK/sriwijaya-ws-client-go/examples/sjwsv111/by-features/08.WsRouteOperate/README.md

-# WsRouteOperate: ...
-Method
+# WsRouteOperate: Route Operate Method

-...
-(Ws...) is a service method to ... from Sriwijaya Air Web Service (SOAP) v.111 [[1](https://wsp.sriwijayaair.co.id:11443/wsdl.eticketv111/index.php)].
+Route Operate (WsRouteOperate) is a service method to retrieve routes information from Sriwijaya Air Web Service (SOAP) v.111 [[1](https://wsp.sriwijayaair.co.id:11443/wsdl.eticketv111/index.php)].

-> In this example you will learn about using  ...
-Method (Ws...) with Go (sjwsdk111 package).
+> In this example you will learn about using  Route Information Method (WsRouteOperate) with Go (using sjwsdk111 package).

 The following are the sections available in this guide.